RuinDig/RuinDig/README.md

 - 👋 Hi, I’m @RuinDig
-- 👀 I’m using GitHub as collecting and archiving my photos.
+- 👀 I’m using GitHub as collecting and archiving my own photos.
 - 🌱 I’m not good at understanding any codes like as C#, Java, Python, e.t.c.